Cooling in a Cooling Tower

 where Twb is the air wet bulb temperature.

-The maximum water-to-air ratio (rmax) for feasible cooling tower operation is calculated based on the above variables, following a graphical method as described in references 1-3.
-In design mode the user specifies the ratio r, and if this is greater than rmax a warning message will come up prompting for reducing its value.
+The maximum water-to-air ratio (rmax) for feasible cooling tower operation is calculated using a graphical method based on the above variables (as described in references 1-3).
+In design mode, if the specified water-to-air ratio exceeds rmax, a warning message is displayed, prompting the user to reduce the ratio.

-The energy balance is represented by the following equation:
+The energy balance for evaporative cooling is represented by the following equation:

 CoolingInTowerEB.jpg

-where Q is the cooling duty, Hai and Hao are the enthalpies of the input and output air, respectively, and cpw is the specific heat capacity of water.
-Note that the psychotropic equations (see reference 5) are used to relate the enthalpy of air to its humidity and temperature or the wet bulb temperature (Twb).
+where Q is the cooling duty, Hai and Hao are the enthalpies of air before and after cooling, respectively, and cpw is the specific heat capacity of water.
+To calculate the enthalpy of air as a function of its temperature and humidity, psychometric equations are used (see reference 5).

-In design mode, the enthalpy of output air (Hao) is obtained from the energy balance.
-The theoretical number of stages (n), or tower characteristic integral, is then calculated by the Merkel equation:
+In design mode, the enthalpy of air after cooling (Hao) is obtained from the energy balance.
+The theoretical number of stages (n), or tower characteristic integral, is calculated by numerical integration of the Merkel equation:

 CoolingInTowerNumStages.jpg

-In rating mode, the L/G ratio is first calculated solving simultaneously the Merkel equation and the sizing correlations.
-The enthalpy of the output air (Hao) is then calculated from the energy balance.
-The Water Loading is calculated based on the input water flow rate and the area of the tower.
+In rating mode, the L/G ratio is determined by simultaneously solving the Merkel equation and sizing correlations.
+The enthalpy of air after evaporation (Hao) is then calculated from the energy balance.
+In addition, the water loading flux is calculated by dividing the calculated inlet water volumetric flowrate by the total floor area of all units.

-The temperature of output air (Tao) is calculated from numerical integration the following equation:
+The air temperature after evaporative cooling (Tao) is calculated through numerical integration of the following equation:

 CoolingInTowerAirOutTemp.jpg